 The dress codes onboard have become more relaxed in recent years and the degree of enforcement has decreased.

 If you were wearing something completely ridiculous you might be turned away but I’ve never seen anybody be turned away or heard any stories of anybody being turned away.

-I decided to ask the Royal Caribbean Cruises Facebook group this very question, the group has over 110k members to I thought this would be a good place to get an overview.
+I decided to ask the Royal Caribbean Cruises Facebook group this very question, the group has over 110k members.
 I think the data below speaks for itself.